Downsize Your House to an Apartment

 Turn that frown upside down

-Depending on your situation, you might be a bit depressed about having to make such a major transition.
-But perk up and focus on the bright side.
+Always focus on the bright side.
 A smaller space will mean less to clean and maintain.
 You’ll hopefully rid yourself of all the stuff you just don’t need.
-And obviously you’ll save dough on rent and utilities.
+And obviously you’ll save money on rent and utilities.
 Downsizing is an opportunity to start over.
-When you start looking at it in a positive light, it won’t seem like such a negative experience.